shatrix/rpi_yocto_shatrix/README.md

 # Description
-    SHATROX is a custom Poky distribution for RaspberryPi boards
+    SHATROX is a custom Poky distribution for RaspberryPi boards Will be used as a base for IoT projects

 ## Prerequisites
     This project is based on Yocto Project 2.6 (thud)